ieeevr/2021/attend/virbela-instructions/index.md

         </p>

         <p>
-            For Windows users, once you open the virtual campus, you can configure some aspects before clicking the “Play!” button to launch Virbela.
+            For Windows users, once you open the virtual campus, you can configure some aspects before clicking the “Play!” button to launch the iLRN Virtual Campus.
         </p>

         <!--    image here <img style="width: 20%;" src="/2021/assets/images/sponsors/Virbela-logo.png" alt="Virbela Logo"> -->
         <img src="/2021/assets/images/Images_IEEEVR/image1.png" alt="Play!Button">

         <ul>
-            <li>You can change the resolution or graphics quality at this point to reduce the load on your graphics device, which will help Virbela run smoother.</li>
+            <li>You can change the resolution or graphics quality at this point to reduce the load on your graphics device, which will help Virbela run more smoothly.</li>
             <li>Select “Windowed” if you don’t want Virbela to take up your whole screen.</li>
             <li>Try the “Best” graphics quality, but if you notice stuttering or other performance issues, try one of the lower settings.</li>
         </ul>